bitsnnfl2021/bitsnnfl2021.github.io/_posts/2018-03-26-spatial-transformer-networks.md

 **Paper Link:** [http://papers.nips.cc/paper/5854-spatial-transformer-networks.pdf](http://papers.nips.cc/paper/5854-spatial-transformer-networks.pdf "http://papers.nips.cc/paper/5854-spatial-transformer-networks.pdf")

-**Task:** Implement the given method using **NumPy only**.
-The submitted code would be checked for similarity with the implementations available online.
+**Task:** Implement the given method using Tensorflow/Pytorch.
+The submitted code would be checked for plagiarism with the implementations available online.
 Show results on the MNIST dataset.